United Window Reviews | Are United Windows Any Good

 [Site Editor's Answer]

-Jerry, United windows are more of a low end vinyl window and not a window that I would recommend putting in your home.
+Jerry, United are more of a low end vinyl window and not a window that I would recommend putting in your home.
 They will certainly be better than your old Silverlines, but they're not going to off you the sort of long term value that you should be looking for in a window.
 I would prefer you get a mid range Simonton or a Ply Gem Pro over the United double hung.

 Without seeing the existing windows, I couldn't say whether it would affect the existing jams and trim.
 Certainly a contractor could come out and tell you.
 I would get a few out there to get a consensus on this question and to offer up some additional brands and bids to compete with the United.